mudcube/goobits-blog/static/journal/2012/02/midi-js/index.md

 View a live demo of the github project; [http://mudcu.be/midi-js/](http://mudcu.be/midi-js/)

-Please report issues and bugs on Github or here, many thanks ?
+Please report issues and bugs on Github or here, many thanks!

-HACKED BY SudoX -- HACK A NICE DAY.